A Finite Memory Interacting P\'{o}lya Contagion Network and its Approximating Dynamical Systems

-\subsection{Dynamical System for $M>1$}
+\subsection{Dynamical system for $\mathbf{M>1}$}

-We now construct a class of dynamical systems which approximates the $\IPCN(M,N)$ Markov chain in \eqref{eq:tp>1}.
-Unlike the memory $M=1$ case, the dynamical systems that we obtain here are inherently \emph{nonlinear}.
-Also, we will use \emph{mean-field approximations} in two different ways: \begin{itemize} \item We assume that for every time instant $t>M$, the draw variables of urns $\{Z_{i,t}\}$ are independent of each other for times $t-1, t-2,\cdots ,t-M$, where $M$ is the memory of the network. \item We assume that for every time instant $t$, for each urn $i$, $Z_{i,t-1},\cdots ,Z_{i,t-M}$ do not depend on each other. \end{itemize} Clearly, the latter approximation was not present in the case where $M=1$.
-For the $\IPCN(M,N)$ system, we have
+We now construct a class of dynamical systems which approximates the $\IPCN(M,N)$ Markov chain in \eqref{eq:tp_general}.
+Unlike the memory $M=1$ case, we need to resort to approximations here to obtain dynamical systems.
+We use the following \emph{mean-field approximation here:} \begin{itemize} \item We assume that for every time instant~$t>M$, for each urn $i$, $Z_{i,t-1}$,$\cdots$,$Z_{i,t-M}$ are approximately independent of each other; i.e., at any given time instant~$t>M$, we assume that